-- Individuals 12 years or older who received a three-dose primary series of an mRNA COVID-19 vaccine due to a moderately to severely immunocompromising condition should get a booster dose at least three (3) months after their 3rd dose, as illustrated in the chart below. - Individuals ≥18 years of age who received an initial dose of Janssen COVID-19 vaccine followed by an additional dose of an mRNA COVID-19 vaccine due to a moderately to severely immunocompromising condition should get a booster dose at least two (2) months after the additional dose, as illustrated in the chart below. - In such situations, people who are moderately and severely immunocompromised may receive four or more COVID-19 vaccine doses, including the primary series, additional dose, and booster dose.
+- Individuals 12 years or older who received a three-dose primary series of an mRNA COVID-19 vaccine due to a moderately to severely immunocompromising condition should get a booster dose at least three (3) months after their 3rd dose and receive a second booster 4 months after their initial booster, as illustrated in the chart below. - Individuals ≥18 years of age who received an initial dose of Janssen COVID-19 vaccine followed by an additional dose of an mRNA COVID-19 vaccine due to a moderately to severely immunocompromising condition should get a booster dose at least two (2) months after the additional dose, as illustrated in the chart below. - Adults who received a primary vaccine and booster dose of Johnson & Johnson's Janssen COVID-19 vaccine at least 4 months ago may now receive a second booster dose using an mRNA COVID-19 vaccine. - In such situations, people who are moderately and severely immunocompromised may receive five or more COVID-19 vaccine doses, including the primary series, additional dose, and booster dose.
 As noted below, certain immunocompromised individuals may also require additional doses for revaccination.